 - Ignore the watch (unless it’s telling you which way to go)

 For us, trail running is a chance to escape, switch off and just enjoy the great outdoors.
-Whether it’s a quick 5 mile blast after work, or a full morning exploring, we love it.
+Whether it’s a quick 5-mile blast after work or a full morning exploring, we love it.
 We enjoy it.
-For us, road doesn’t hold the same appeal.
+For us, the road doesn’t hold the same appeal.
 The key to it is to enjoy it.
 Don’t worry about times, speed, distance etc. Just have fun.
 If you find out advice on trail running for beginners useful to you, please feel free to share your comments.